Contact us at firstname.lastname@example.org

 What if I miss dinner?

 We don’t want you to go hungry!
 We save our leftovers for late dinners, lunch, and midnight snacking.
-The Two D kitchen is always open, and members can be found cooking themselves food at any time of day.
+The Two D kitchen is always open, and members can be found cooking food for themselves at any time of day.

 Can I bring my friends to dinner?